 I am fast approaching the half-century mark and feeling the effects of the upcoming golden jubilee event.
 Recently, I have put on a lot of weight due to multiple reasons; hypothyroidism, menopause, stress eating, sweet tooth, etc. A friend told me about a newly opened beauty and wellness center and I made an appointment immediately.

 She requested that I follow her into the treatment room for a demonstration.
 Once inside, we were welcomed by their cosmetologist, who took one look at me and commenced a verbal attack on my appearance.
 Her opening statement was, “you will need at least a dozen face treatments because your skin is very flabby and you have open pores and black-heads.
-Your eyes need work too, the dark-circles need to be worked on and we have to do something about your extremely dull and dead looking eyes.”
+Your eyes need work too, the dark-circles need to be worked on and we will have to do something about your extremely dull and dead looking eyes.”

 I mumbled an apology and raced out of the beauty clinic from hell.
 They had made me feel a hundred to my fast approaching fifty.
 On reaching home, I asked my kids, “Do you think my eyes look dull?”
 They shook their head in denial and said, “You have the prettiest eyes in the whole world.”
-Bless my angels; I felt 18 and not 47 at that instant.
+Bless my angels; I felt 18 and not 47 🙂

 My search for the fountain of youth ended on that fateful day, what about yours?